 Auburn-Opelika, Alabama.
 Located in Lee County, Auburn-Opelika is one of our larger markets by deposits.
 Auburn was ranked the 13th Best Small Places for Business and Careers by Forbes.
-The largest employer is Auburn University, which accounts for approximately a quarter of the city's workforce.
+The largest employer is Auburn University, which accounts for approximately a quarter of the city's workforce, along with being a U.S. city with most job growth according to USA Today.
 In addition, Auburn benefits from a nearby Honda manufacturing plant in Montgomery, Alabama and a Kia manufacturing plant in West Point, Georgia, and their related suppliers.

 Birmingham, Alabama.
 Birmingham is the largest market in Alabama by population and has a history of strong economic performance.
+In 2020, Birmingham was one of the cities with the lowest cost of living in America.
 Its healthcare, financial services and materials industries have continued to drive economic development and to attract new corporations across all sectors.
+Birmingham ranks in the top ten as a moving destination for new college graduates based on an April 2020 report by Smartasset Financial Technology.
+Also, Birmingham was the number eight best city for jobs in 2020 per Glassdoor.
 The most prominent companies headquartered in the city are Altec Industries, Encompass Health, Vulcan Materials and Alabama Power.
 Additionally, University of Alabama Birmingham serves as an international leader in health care and as one of the top transplant centers in the world.

 Huntsville, Alabama.
 Huntsville is home to the Redstone Arsenal, which includes the U.S. Space and Rocket Center, NASA's Marshall Space Flight Center, and the United States Army Aviation and Missile Command.
 Huntsville's focus on space and technology attracts well-regarded professionals and businesses alike.
 Over 40% of the city has obtained a Bachelor's Degree or higher education, ranking it among the top-educated cities in the nation.
-Employers in Huntsville hire the third most high-tech employees in the county.
+Huntsville is one of the top 10 best cities for jobs in STEM by Forbes, and employers in Huntsville hire the third most high-tech employees in the county.
 The city was voted Top Ten Best Places for Business and Careers by Forbes with strong projected economic growth.
 The largest employer in Huntsville is the U.S. Army, but NASA and Boeing combine for nearly 9,000 employees as well.
 Huntsville's median household income is second to Atlanta in our markets.
+The City of Huntsville is the second largest city and the fastest growing major city in Alabama.